mmamontx/ja2-stracciatella-mp/README.md

     - Fix the initial game connection screen (place the new buttons more friendly and add captions).
 Grey out game preferences when the client mode checkbox is marked.
     - Clear the written message in the box after it's sent to the chat (investigate and fix the issue).
 Make messages from client be broadcasted and received from the server before they appear in the chat on client side.
 Fix player name appearance in the chat on client side.
     - Fix columns width and add borders for MP buttons on the strategic screen.
 Adapt for all resolutions (including the widescreens).
 Add player names and the respective ready statuses to the columns.
-    - Review and replicate all SOLDIERTYPE pointers that it makes sense to, and don't replicate the ones that are not supposed to be replicated.
 - Bugs:
     - Sometimes in the lobby it looks like the client gets duplicated into 5 clones that send ready messages to the server.
     - Sometimes items that were intended to be passed on client side get dropped on server side (probably there is something wrong with handling mouse position or the target variable).